 Budgetary comparison schedules, which constitute Required Supplementary Information pursuant to the Governmental Accounting Standards Board ("GASB"), are provided to demonstrate compliance with the budget.

-The basic governmental funds financial statements can be found beginning on page 13 of this report.
+The basic governmental funds financial statements can be found on pages 14 and 15 of this report.
 The reconciliations between the governmental funds and governmental activities are found at the bottom of each statement.

 Notes to the Financial Statements